Safe Streets & public transit

 Promote A CREATIVE ECONOMY

-- As an artist and designer, myself, I believe we need to increase the visibility of performing and visual arts in the city.
+- Working as a designer and graduate of Massachusetts College of Art & Design, I believe we need to increase the visibility of performing and visual arts in the city.
 Taking cues from successful centers of art & design like New York, Chicago, and San Francisco, our city is a blank canvas with many opportunities to show off our true colors.

 - Work with developers and the city to create more opportunities for civic, cultural & community spaces.
 Working artists are an integral piece of a healthy, thriving city.
 We need to do more to ensure they can continue to live and work in District 2.